 Don’t worry, whether you are a DC native, National Gallery of Art enthusiast, or touring DC for the weekend, Museum Hack’s renegade tours have you covered!

-To help you plan your visit, we’ve included a FAQ and logistical information section below on this page – scroll down to check out the details, including dining options, parking, and what you can and can’t bring into the museum.
+To help you plan your visit, we’ve included a FAQ and logistical information section below on this page – scroll down to check out the details, including dining options, hours of operation, parking, and what you can and can’t bring into the museum.
 You can even take a quick virtual tour in the “Things to See at the National Gallery of Art” section just below!

 5 Things to See at the National Gallery of Art